brandongregory/dndhelp/src/5e-build-guides/blaster-caster-builds.md

 ### Warlock

 The Warlock’s effectiveness as a Blaster really hinges on the answer to one question: is Eldritch Blast a blasting spell?
 For the purposes of this article, blasting spells are AOE damage spells that can target multiple opponents, so my answer is not really.
 That makes Warlocks kind of hard to recommend as Blasters, because they’ll spend many turns just Eldritch Blasting enemies.
 They’re very good at this; however, they have very limited options for tackling groups, having just 6 of the 32 options available.
 Note that some of the Warlock subclasses (namely Fiend) include some additional blasting options that can improve this.
-All that said, the Warlock’s main responsibility is damage, so if you can fit blasting spells into your build, they’re actually well suited to it.
+All that said, the Warlock’s main responsibility is damage, so if you can fit blasting spells into your build, they’re actually well-suited to it.

 Spell Options: 2